kalliope-project/kalliope_neuron_openweathermap/README.md

 ## Template and synapse example to get the forecast of a specific day with a single synapse

-We only get a forecast for 5 days, so if you ask for a day which is not in range it returns no data, for this case you can use a file template.
 You need to set the day parameter to parse your day to the template.

 ```